 ii. while waiting in lines participants must maintain a distance of 1,5 metres;

-iii. staff working in the cloakroom must be equipped with personal protective equipment, including masks or protective visors, gloves and hand disinfectants (in accordance with applicable laws) as well as waterproof long-sleeved aprons to be used when necessary;
+iii. staff working in the cloakroom must be equipped with personal protective equipment, including masks , gloves and hand disinfectants (in accordance with applicable laws) as well as waterproof long-sleeved aprons to be used when necessary;

 iv. when possible overclothes should be hanged on every second hanger and disposable coat numbers should be used;